 We derive revenues primarily from the sale of our Faro Arm, Faro Scan Arm, Faro Gage, Digital Template, Faro Laser Scanner LS and Faro Laser Tracker 3-D measurement equipment, and their related software.
 Revenue related to these products is recognized upon shipment.
 In addition, we sell one and three-year extended warranties and training and technology consulting services relating to our products.
 We recognize the revenue from extended warranties on a straight-line basis.
 We also receive royalties from licensing agreements for our historical medical technology and generally recognize the revenue from these royalties as licensees use the technology.
-Royalties from licensing agreements were \$424,000 and \$412,000 in the first half of 2005 and 2004, respectively.
-Included in royalties for the first half of 2005 is \$171,000 in revenue for previous years resulting from a favorable audit of one of the Company's license agreements.
+Royalties from licensing agreements were \$542,000 and \$656,000 in the first nine months of 2005 and 2004, respectively.

 In 2003, we began to manufacture our Faro Arm products in Switzerland for customer orders from the Europe/Africa and Asia/Pacific regions.
-We began to manufacture our Faro Gage product, and parts of our Faro Laser Tracker product in our Swiss plant in the third quarter of 2004.
-We began to manufacture our Faro Laser Tracker product in our Swiss plant in the second quarter of 2005.
+We began to manufacture our Faro Gage product, and parts of our Faro Laser Tracker product in our Swiss plant in the third quarter of 2004and our Faro Laser Tracker product in the second quarter of 2005.
 The production of these products for customer orders from the Americas will be done in our manufacturing facilities located in Florida and Pennsylvania.
-In March 2005 we acquired iQvolution AG ("iQvolution"), who manufactured the predecessor to the Faro Laser Scanner LS, and we expect to complete the move of the manufacturing of iQvolutions's products to our Swiss factory in the third quarter of 2005.
+In March 2005 we acquired iQvolution AG ("iQvolution"), who manufactured the predecessor to the Faro Laser Scanner LS, and we completed the move of the manufacturing of iQvolution's products to our Swiss factory in the third quarter of 2005.
 We expect all our existing plants to have the production capacity necessary to support our growth, at least through 2006.

-In our previously filed Form 10-K for 2004 we said that we expected to recognize expenses of approximately \$2 million in 2005 as calculated under the Black-Scholes method of SFAS 123, related to our expected adoption of SFAS 123(R) for the expensing of stock options.
+In our previously filed Form 10-K for 2004 we said that we expected to recognize expenses of approximately \$2 million in 2005 as calculated under the Black-Scholes method of SFAS No. 123, related to our expected adoption of SFAS No. 123(R) for the expensing of stock options.
 We will not recognize these expenses in 2005 because the SEC has delayed the required implementation date of this rule to the beginning of the next fiscal year, instead of the next reporting period that begins after June 15, 2005.
-This allows the Company to defer the effect of SFAS 123(R) until the first quarter of 2006.
+This allows the Company to defer the effect of SFAS No. 123(R) until the first quarter of 2006.

-Our effective tax rate in the first half of 2005 was 17.4%, slightly lower than the first half of 2004, which continues to be lower than the statutory tax rate in the United States resulting primarily from favorable tax rates in foreign jurisdictions.
-We expect the blended (consolidated) tax rate to be between 15% and 20% for 2005, and this could fluctuate depending upon, among other things, our ability to use more previously reserved net operating loss carry-forwards and the proportion of income in foreign jurisdictions.
+Our effective tax rate in the first nine months of 2005 was 15.8%, slightly lower than the first nine months of 2004, which continues to be lower than the statutory tax rate in the United States resulting primarily from favorable tax rates in foreign jurisdictions.
+We expect the blended (consolidated) tax rate to be between 15% and 17% for 2005, and this could fluctuate depending upon, among other things, our ability to use more previously reserved net operating loss carry-forwards and the proportion of income in foreign jurisdictions.
 See "Critical Accounting Policies - Income Taxes" below.
-In the full year 2003 and 2004 we have been able to use previously reserved net operating loss carry-forwards, which have reduced our effective tax rate to 12.3% in 2003 and 2.3% in 2004.
+In the full year 2003 and 2004 we have been able to use previously reserved net operating loss carry-forwards, which reduced our effective tax rate to 12.3% in 2003 and 2.3% in 2004.

-Accounting for wholly owned foreign subsidiaries is maintained in the currency of the respective foreign jurisdiction and, therefore, fluctuations in exchange rates may have an impact on inter-company accounts reflected in our consolidated financial statements.
+Accounting for wholly-owned foreign subsidiaries is maintained in the currency of the respective foreign jurisdiction and, therefore, fluctuations in exchange rates may have an impact on inter-company accounts reflected in our consolidated financial statements.
 We are aware of the availability of off-balance sheet financial instruments to hedge exposure to foreign currency exchange rates, including cross-currency swaps, forward contracts and foreign currency options (see Foreign Exchange Exposure below).
-However, we do not regularly use such instruments, and none were utilized in the second quarter of 2005.
+However, we do not regularly use such instruments, and none were utilized during 2005.